SquircleSpace/pfds/README.md

 This repository contains a variety of purely functional data structures.

-For now, it only contains data structures described in the book "Purely Functional Data Structures" by Chris Okasaki.
-The implementations have been modified to feel more natural in Common Lisp.
-Many data structures from the book are not yet implemented.
+Mostly, the data structures come from "Purely Functional Data Structures" by Chris Okasaki.

-In the future, this library may contain other data purely functional structures as well.

 ## Data Structures